-REPORT OF THE SUB-COMMITTEE ON ECOSYSTEMS
+REPORT OF THE MEETING OF THE SUB-COMMITTEE ON ECOSYSTEMS

 An Intersessional Meeting of the Sub-committee on Ecosystems was held in Madrid, Spain, 8-12 June 2015.
-The meeting was held in conjunction with the Small Tuna Working Group in order to address issues that both groups had in common.
-An invited speaker, Dr. Rainer Froese (Helmoltz Center for Ocean Research), provided expertise on assessing and managing data-poor and data-rich species.
+The meeting was held in conjunction with the Small Tunas Working Group in order to address issues that both groups had in common.
+A guest speaker, Dr Rainer Froese (Helmoltz Center for Ocean Research), provided expertise on assessing and managing data-poor and data-rich species.
 During this meeting, the Sub-committee discussed the following: